muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 19/01: TR invades Afrin a Kurdish-controlled region, Russia does not block Syria’s airspace indicating tacit support
   * 25/06: Sitting President reelected
   * 02/10: Jamal Khashoggi, a critic of Saudi Arabia's government, walked into the Saudi consulate in Istanbul and killed there
+* 2019
+  * 06/10: US pulls out of NE Syria, with WH permission TR attempts to invade the area, displacing the Kurds in the region.
+There is an uproar, US is accused of abandoning the Kurds.
+  * 08/10: Due to pressurefrom within his own party, Trump seems to have changed his mind, now wants TR to play nice, tweets about 'destroying the Turkish economy' or else.
+  * 15/10: Kurds ask Assad for help, regime forces enter towns Manbij and Kobani.
+TR did manage to take Tel Abyad, and to cut M4 highway.
 * 2020
   * 27/02: Russia killed 33 TR soldiers by air strikes in Idlib